Link to the aNaLoG.MaN main page

 |SD-9 is a touch brighter

 We can also do a STEREO true bypass mod on the CE-1.
 It's not easy due to the way the jacks work.
-When using only the mono jack, you get dry and wet out of that jack, but when you plug into the Stereo jack, the mono jack just gets wet and the stereo jack gets just dry.
+When using only the mono jack on a CE-1, you get dry and wet out of that jack.
+When you plug into the Stereo jack, the mono jack just gets wet and the stereo jack gets dry.
 It's not true stereo like our Analog Man chorus but it can sound cool.
 We use a 4PDT switch and a special switching jack to allow it to work just like stock but with true bypass, for $60 or $80 for bypass and the input impedance mod.
 With true bypass, there is no change in function when ON, but when OFF the input is connected directly to both output jacks for true bypass on both jacks.